LahadFaal/arya-STARK_v1.0/README.md

 The code is intended to support **reproducibility of the experimental evaluation** reported in the accompanying paper.
 It is **not a production system**, but a research prototype designed to run on a standard laptop.

-### Notes for Reviewers 📎

-The repository is anonymized for double-blind review.

-No author-identifying information is included.

-The code is provided solely to support reproducibility of the experimental evaluation.

 ## 📁 Repository Structure

 ├── artifacts/ # Experimental logs, metrics, and result artefacts